sivareddyit/qubership-envgene/docs/analysis/application-manifest-be-or-no-to-be.md

 - All application Helm charts have the same structure: one umbrella chart with child charts
 - Input for Argo: `app:ver` of the Helm chart or SD referencing the `app:ver` Helm chart
 - Input for EnvGene: SD referencing the `app:ver` Helm chart
-- EnvGene does not calculate service parameters, assuming they are already present in Helm chart values
+- EnvGene does not calculate service-level parameters, assuming they are already present in Helm chart values
-- EnvGene allows the user to set service parameters in a structure matching the Helm chart
+- EnvGene allows the user to set service-level parameters in a structure matching the Helm chart
 - To avoid rebuilding the Helm chart when Docker image versions change, Argo Image Updater is used to update images

 ![no-application-manifest.drawio.png](/docs/images/no-application-manifest.drawio.png)